yegor256/blog/_drafts/_ponzi.md

 ---

 In September 2016 I paid [Coinbase](http://www.coinbase.com)
-$1,223 for two BTC, $611 each.
-Seven months after, in April 2017, they paid me back $2,490, which was $1,245 per BTC.
+$1,223 for two BTCs, $611 each.
+Seven months later, in April 2017, they paid me back $2,490, which was $1,245 per each BTC.
 My profit before taxes was $1,268, over 100% of the investment, in just seven months.
 Moreover, if I would have waited until today, I would have made
 $6,800 profit instead.
 Actually, I still have a few BTCs in my Coinbase account